modrinth/docs/docs/faq/app/msa.md

 # Why can't I sign in to my Microsoft account?

-Due to the way that Microsoft's authentication systems work, it can sometimes be very difficult to log in to your Microsoft/Minecraft account to play the game.
-While Modrinth has been trying to find a solution to this problem for a while, we have not found a solution that works consistently.
+Due to the way that Microsoft's authentication systems work, it can sometimes be difficult to log in to your Microsoft/Minecraft account to play the game.
 However, there are some steps you can do to troubleshoot to potentially help the process.

 ## 1. Make sure you have a Minecraft username set